andreashuber69/verify-coldcard-dice-seed/README.md

    - Windows:
      Two locations seem to be used (possibly depending on the npx version).
 The following command attempts to delete both.
-If just one was used on your system, you might see a `The system cannot find the file specified` message.
+If just one was used on your system, you might see a `The system cannot find the file specified` message:

      ``` bash
      rmdir /q /s "%LocalAppData%\npm-cache\_npx" "%AppData%\npm-cache\_npx"